paddy-r/StrEmbed-5-1/README.md

 h.p.rice@leeds.ac.uk

 <i> StrEmbed-5 is a graphical user interface for visualisation and manipulation of part-whole relationships in assemblies of parts.
-It is written in Python and uses the modules listed in the "Requirements" document.
+It is written in Python and uses the modules listed in the "requirements" document.
 Functionality is based on [StrEmbed-4](https://github.com/hhchau/StrEmbed-4) (and earlier versions) by Hau Hing Chau, written in Perl.</i>

 Two scripts are required:
 1. StrEmbed_5_1